 Callie is a beautiful, amazing dog who ended up at an animal care and control facility after thieves broke into her house- stealing everything that was there.
 Christmas presents for the kids, space heaters- all gone.
 And they let Callie loose when they broke in.
 She wasn’t something that was of value to the thieves- she just got in their way.

 Brother Wolf rescued Callie from the shelter and took her into foster care.
 Once her mom realized that Callie was with Brother Wolf- she reached out to us immediately in an attempt to get her back.
 Having lost most everything she owned during the holidays, she couldn’t bear the thought of having lost her dog, too.

 Something I have learned over the years of doing this work- oftentimes when there is an animal in crisis, there is a family in need too.
 Our approach to our work has always been a holistic one: since animals are part of the family, we try to help the entire family.
 It would be morally irresponsible of us to turn a blind eye to the family on the other end of that dog.

 Especially in this time of uncertainty – with so much divisiveness – we really need to come together and help take care of each other.

-So our NeighborCorps team went to Julie’s home to do an assessment of the living situation for Callie.
+So our NeighborCorps team went to the woman’s (we’ll call her Jenny) home to do an assessment of the living situation for Callie.
 And what we discovered was a woman who, even though she had some significant struggles in her life, loved and missed her dog deeply.
-It was obvious that not only was Callie an inside dog who spent the majority of her time as the presiding “couch potato”, but that she played an integral role in the life of Julie’s autistic son- and that their bond was a very strong one.
+It was obvious that not only was Callie an inside dog who spent the majority of her time as the presiding “couch potato”, but that she played an integral role in the life of Jenny’s autistic son- and that their bond was a very strong one.

 As animal welfare leaders, we need to work just as hard at helping empower folks be the best pet guardians they can be, as we do at rescuing animals from the “shelter system.”
 A lot of organizations get this part of the work wrong, unfortunately.